 \section{Flexibly Fusible and Fissionable MAC Array}

-The TPU-like SA structure provides high data reusability with a regular structure and simple control.
-Therefore, several industrial and academic DNN accelerators hire the structure~\cite{bitfusion, tpu_v1, tpu_v2v3, TPU_v4, rasa, sara, planaria, sigma, meissa, sparse_pack_SA, neummu, multi_neural_accelerator, data_flow_mirror}.
-However, the SA structure has high MAC utilization for specific DNN operations, dimension of data, and execution of a single DNN model.
-To solve the problem of the conventional structure, we propose mapping schemes depending on the DNN operations, and a MAC array structure that can support them.
-The structure of our proposed MAC array has universally high MAC utilization and is capable of supporting multi-tenant execution of multiple sizes of GEMMs.
+The TPU-like SA structure provides high data reusability through its regular architecture and simple control mechanisms.
+Thus, this structure has been widely adopted in various industrial and academic AI accelerators~\cite{planaria, neummu, TPU_v4, data_flow_mirror, sigma, sara, bitfusion}.
+However, the traditional SA structure achieves high MAC utilization only for specific AI operations, data dimensions, and the execution of a single AI model.
+To overcome the limitation of the conventional SA structure, we propose novel mapping schemes tailored to different AI operations, along with a MAC array structure designed to support them.